repercussive/simple-python-codespace/README.md

 ## Steps

+### Log into GitHub

+You'll have to be logged into GitHub, or create an account if you don't have one.
+[Click here to sign up to GitHub](https://github.com/signup).

 ### Create a codespace from this template

 At the top of the [repository page](https://github.com/repercussive/simple-python-codespace), click "Code" -> "Create codespace on main".
 This can take a couple minutes to set up.